wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 ### So, What did I learn?

 Not one person working for 10 years in the IT world will walk the same path above as I did: different backgrounds, education, interests, domain, company culture, implementation practices, ...
 So take my advice with a pinch of salt as it's _personal_ and might not help you very much.
-My academic colleagues are curious to hear about my experience "in the field" and I hope to inspire one or two, but it might also be enlightening for the lunatics I've shamelessly left behind (_tirez votre plan!_).
+My academic colleagues are curious to hear about my experience "in the field" and I hope to inspire one or two, but it might also be enlightening for the lunatics I've shamelessly left behind (_tirez votre plan!_)[^1].

 #### 1. Go Wide & Go Deep